wp-plugins/woocommerce-piwik-integration/readme.txt

 == Description ==

-Provides support for Piwik and Piwik PRO integration in your WooCommerce powered store.
+The Piwik integration plugin allows you to seamlessly integrate your Piwik service with the WooCommerce plugin.
+Integrating Piwik with your WooCommerce store will enable you to analyse website activity and track ecommerce data – orders, purchased items, abandoned carts, plus much more.

 Integrates with WP-Piwik if installed.

 = What is Piwik Cloud? =